Tag Archives: proper etiquette

 Our social accountability is depleting rapidly in this high-speed world we have created.

 With the click of the mouse, we are able to scan images and messages with no real appreciation for the effort, time or individual responsible for the content.
-Our ethics are being compromised with every fragmented and micro human connection we make.
+Our ethics are being compromised with every fragmented and micro-human connection we make.

 Let me give you an example.
 How is it appropriate to click ‘like’ on a Facebook status that illustrates someone struggling or announces the passing of a loved one?
 If you don’t have time to write a few genuine words of support or condolences, please resist the urge to click ‘like.’
 This is about basic human respect, appreciation, and empathy.
-There seems to be a shared avoidance to commit or be responsible.
-With every click of the mouse or swipe of the screen, we are dismissive with expediency.
+There seems to be a shared unwillingness to commit or be responsible.
+With every click of the mouse or swipe of the screen, we are dismissive of expediency.
 Which brings us back to the RSVP.
 Please respond.
-When someone has sent you an invite, especially when it comes through the mail, has a real postmark or is hand delivered, allot them the common, quickly proving to be not-so common, courtesy of answering them.
+When someone has sent you an invitation, especially when it comes through the mail, has a real postmark or is hand delivered, allot them the common, quickly proving to be not-so common, courtesy of answering them.

 Which brings us back to the RSVP.
 Please respond.
-When someone has sent you an invite, especially when it comes through the mail, has a real postmark or is hand delivered, allot them the common, quickly proving to be not-so common, courtesy of answering them.
+When someone has sent you an invitation, especially when it comes through the mail, has a real postmark or is hand delivered, allot them the common, quickly proving to be not-so common, courtesy of answering them.

 Which brings us back to the RSVP.
 Please respond.
-When someone has sent you an invite, especially when it comes through the mail, has a real postmark or is hand delivered, allot them the common, quickly proving to be not-so common, courtesy of answering them.
+When someone has sent you an invitation, especially when it comes through the mail, has a real postmark or is hand delivered, allot them the common, quickly proving to be not-so common, courtesy of answering them.

-Small human decencies are fading out of existence at a startling rate because we are too busy and so connected to the entire world that we loose sight of our immediate surroundings.
+Small human decencies are fading out of existence at a startling rate because we are too busy and so connected to the entire world that we lose sight of our immediate surroundings.
 The RSVP holds us to a higher standard of accountability.
 Rise to it because thanks to social media even ‘RSVP’ing is as effortless as clicking a response.

 Apology